 If you walk into a fantastic chocolatier like Jacques Genin in Paris and ask for a truffle, they’ll point you to one particular type of sweet rolled in cocoa powder.
 But maybe you wanted the square ones with Szechuan peppercorn and the rectangular ones with bergamot instead?
 That’s when it pays off to know: What is the difference between a truffle and a bonbon?

 In the U.S., we pretty much call every bite-size confection a truffle.
-But the proper name for most of these treats is “bonbon.”
+But the proper name for most of these sweet treats is “bonbon.”
 The word translates to “candy” in French, but it’s come to mean any type of confection filled with ganache, praliné, salted caramel, nougat—the list goes on.
-Most tend to be filled with ganache, an emulsification of chocolate and cream, and chocolatiers often experiment with different types: Think oolong tea and even doughnut ganache.
+Most tend to be filled with ganache, an emulsification of chocolate and heavy cream, and chocolatiers often experiment with different types: Think oolong tea and even doughnut ganache.

 Bonbons can be round, square, cone-shaped, and so on, and they are often decorated with bright colors, cocoa nibs, and freeze-dried raspberries—or even in one desperately-seeking-millennials move to look like tattoos.
 They are almost always enrobed in a thin layer of chocolate.

 La Maison du Chocolat 14-Piece Box, $38 at Neiman Marcus

 Related Reading: Is White Chocolate Really Chocolate?